241210008/241210008_COA/Experiment_04/readme_04.md

 ## Objective

-The objective of this experiment is to design and simulate an 8-bit Shift Register using D flip-flops in Logisim and to study the sequential shifting of binary data.
-This experiment aims to understand how data is stored and transferred step-by-step using clock pulses in a sequential circuit.
+The aim of this experiment is to design and simulate an 8-bit Shift Register using D flip-flops in Logisim.
+It focuses on understanding the sequential movement of binary data and how information is stored and transferred step-by-step with the help of clock pulses in a sequential circuit.

 ---

 ## Background Study

-A shift register is a type of sequential circuit used for storing and transferring binary data.
-It is constructed using flip-flops connected in series, where each flip-flop stores one bit of information.
-The output of one flip-flop is connected to the input of the next, forming a chain-like structure.
+A shift register is a sequential logic circuit used for storing and shifting binary data.
+It is built using a series of flip-flops, where each flip-flop holds one bit.
+The output of one stage is connected to the input of the next, creating a chain-like configuration.

-In an 8-bit shift register, eight flip-flops are used to store 8 bits of data.
-The data is shifted either to the left or right depending on the design.
-With each clock pulse, the data moves one position forward.
-This type of operation is commonly referred to as Serial-In Serial-Out (SISO) when both input and output are serial.
+In an 8-bit shift register, eight flip-flops are connected together to store eight bits of data.
+Depending on the design, the data can be shifted either left or right.
+With each clock pulse, the stored data moves by one position.
+When both input and output are serial, the operation is referred to as Serial-In Serial-Out (SISO).

-Shift registers are widely used in digital systems for data storage, data transfer, and timing applications.
+Shift registers are commonly used in digital electronics for applications such as data storage, data transfer, and timing control.

 ---